 D. If the Employer desires to implement a FLSA 7(k) exempt schedule, the Employer shall engage in bargaining with the Union to negotiate the schedule and the FLSA workweek and overtime threshold.

-.11.5 Call Back Pay.
-When an officer has left the University and is called to return to work outside of their regularly scheduled hours the employee shall receive a minimum of two (2) hours of “call back pay”, or the actual hours worked if longer than two hours.
-The two (2) hours of call back pay shall be paid even if the callback results in the officer working less than two (2) hours.
+11.5 Call Back Pay.
+When an officer has left the University and is called to return to work outside of their regularly scheduled hours the employee shall receive a minimum of three (3) hours of “call back pay”, or the actual hours worked if longer than two hours.
+The three(3) hours of call back pay shall be paid even if the callback results in the officer working less than three (3) hours.
 The Employer shall not require the Officer to perform any tasks or work on an unrelated matter to make up time in addition to the original purpose of the call back.

-A. Officers being called to worked immediately preceding their regular shift; less than two (2) hours prior to the start of a work shift, does not constitute “call back”, and will be compensated for actual hours worked.
+A. Officers being called to worked immediately preceding their regular shift; less than three (3) hours prior to the start of a work shift, does not constitute “call back”, and will be compensated for actual hours worked.